oluwoledada/oluwoledada/README.md

-Hi 👋 Olu here
+Hi 👋 My name is Oluwole Dada
 =============================

-I'm a Software Engineer with a solid educational background in Computer Science and diverse skillset.

-I have demonstrable experience building responsive and robust websites and applications.
+I am a Software Engineer with a diverse skill set and experience building responsive and robust websites and applications.

 ### Skills